-6 Diabetes Mistakes -- and How to Avoid Them
+6 Diabetes Mistakes and How to Avoid Them

-Mistake #4: Neglecting Other Problems
+4. Neglecting Other Problems

 “You need to recognize depression and work with it,” Srikanthan says.

-Mistake #5: Misunderstanding and Misusing Medications
+5. Misunderstanding and Misusing Medications

-Among those who do require medications, Ahmann sees one mistake that stands out.
+Ahmann sees one mistake that stands out.

-Mistake #6: Making Poor Food Choices
+6. Poor Food Choices

 When it comes to food and blood sugar, the big mistake is not the single candy bar that you couldn’t resist, Srikanthan says.
-It’s persistent unhealthy eating habits -- what you eat over and over again -- that have a worse effect on your blood sugar.
+It’s ongoing unhealthy eating habits -- what you eat over and over again -- that have a worse effect on your blood sugar.

 “People think it’s a one-time diversion, but no, it’s a consistent problem that affects your test results,” she says.

 Not eating on a regular schedule is another common food mistake.
-Make time for breakfast, and eat regular meals during the day, so you don’t lose control and overeat in the evening.
+Make time for breakfast and eat regular meals during the day, so you don’t lose control and overeat in the evening.